OSeMOSYS/otoole/docs/data.rst

         calculated: "True" or "False"

 ..
 NOTE::
-   It's convention in OSeMOSYS to use Pascal case for results
+   It's convention in OSeMOSYS to use Pascal case for result names

 Examples
 ~~~~~~~~

 Below are examples of correctly formatted configuration file values.
-See the Simplicity
+See the Simplicity_
 repository for a complete example.

 1. Set definition of ``TECHNOLOGY``::